 By MICK ROBERTS ©

-WRITING to me back in the late 1990s, Ned Andrews of Towradgi remembered an old weatherboard shop on the northern corner of Grey Street and the Prince’s Highway at Woonona in about 1920.
+WRITING to me in the late 1990s, Ned Andrews of Towradgi remembered back in the 1930s an old weatherboard shop on the northern corner of Gray Street and the Prince’s Highway at Woonona.

 “I was about seven or nine years of age when the local family store was Richardson and Lewis, where Pendlebury Park Woonona is today.
 I can remember it was a big single storey weatherboard building, painted green.
 I used to walk from Wilga Street Corrimal after school if mum wanted a few groceries.
 They had an employee named Henry Hill and after the business closed down Harry started on his own, selling butter, cheese, eggs and honey by horse and cart.
 He continued to call on a lot of old customers.”

 Close-by, on the opposite corner, Downies’ Blacksmith Shop operated from the site of the present Windmill Motel and Hubbards Bakery traded to the immediate south.
 In fact the bakery building is still there and is part of a two storey brick home.

 Fred Wright, 81, also recalled memories of Richardson and Lewis store in the late 1990s.
 Mr Wright had lived in the area all his life, and, at the time, spoke to me about the old timber store.